4l3xBB/Cyb3rBook/content/000 INBOX/SETUP.md

 It can be handled through the _X Session Manager_ called `lightDM`

-To interact with the `lightdm` daemon, the `dm-tool` should be used
+To interact with the `lightdm` daemon, the `dm-tool` binary comes into actions

 ```bash
 $ dm-tool switch-to-greeter # Like the Change-User option in Windows